CORRECTED-INSIGHT-U.S investors not bailing on China stocks yet

-(In July 9 item, corrects paragraph 21 to delete erroneous reference to insurance company stocks)
+(In July 9 item, corrects definition of A shares in paragraph 18; corrects paragraph 21 to delete erroneous reference to insurance company stocks)

 By David Randall and Timothy Mclaughlin